DILiS-lab/DroPAU/README.md

 ### How to Use

-To run the global_synthetic_benchmark uncertainty explanation experiment, follow these steps:
+To run the global_synthetic_benchmark uncertainty explanation experiment, follow these steps (conda is required to install the environment):

 1. Open a terminal or command prompt.

-2. Install the requirements.txt file using `pip install -r requirements.txt`
+2. Install the requirements.txt file using `conda env create -f environment.yml`

 3. Navigate to the directory `global_synthetic_benchmark`.